 - 69% account on their financial statements for innovation (or something related, like technology

 Importantly the study revealed that the innovation ‘trappings’, including an innovation lab, a venture fund and an innovation-related budget ring-fenced on the balance sheet are not being rewarded by the share market.

 Clearly the bubble has burst on innovation hype and just having a public commitment to innovation is not rewarded by shareholders:

 - Companies which communicated a large innovation footprint did not out-perform companies which did not.

 - Companies producing tangible innovation results are rewarded even when they do not trumpet innovation.

 - Shareholders are not rewarding “innovation by press release”.

-“Companies can’t talk their way to growth”, says Scott Middleton, CEO of Terem Technologies.
+“Companies can’t talk their way to growth”, says Scott Middleton, CEO of Terem.
 “For innovation to have an impact on a company’s performance, it must move the company into a significant, growing market.
 This takes time and commitment.
 Innovation around process is important but these days it’s just table stakes.”